Characters of Final Fantasy VIII: Quistis Trepe

 As a child, Quistis stayed at an orphanage with most of the main characters.
 She then lived with foster parents, with whom she never developed any intimacy, before moving to Balamb Garden at age ten.
 She became a SeeD at fifteen and an instructor two years later.Quistis: I was a SeeD by the age of 15, got my instructor license at 17."
-By this time, she has become very popular, having a number of fans who identify themselves as "Trepies".
-For her part, Quistis never shows any indication of being aware of their existence.
+By this time, she has become very popular, having numerous fans who identify themselves as "Trepies".
 Quistis initially joins Squall to prepare him for his upcoming field exam.
 She later takes Squall into her confidence and tells him personally about her demotion.
-Squall rudely tells her to go "talk to a wall", a famous comical line in the game, and not to burden him with her problems.
-This furthers the player's perception of Squall's awkwardness and anti-social tendencies.
-When Irvine refreshes the main characters' memories about the orphanage, they remember that Squall's asocial behavior began when Ellone, an older sister figure to Squall, left the orphanage unexpectedly.
+Squall rudely tells her to go "talk to a wall" and not burden him with her problems.
+When Irvine refreshes the main characters' memories about the orphanage, they remember that Squall's asocial behavior began when Ellone, an older sister figure to him, unexpectedly left the orphanage.
 As a result of these revelations, Quistis recognizes that her feelings for Squall are more sisterly than romantic.
 Later, she criticizes Squall when he nearly abandons Rinoa, his romantic interest.

-When designing the characters, Nomura had wanted at least one female character to wear a skirt.
+When designing the characters, Nomura wanted at least one female character to wear a skirt.
 Quistis was originally supposed to fill this part, but Nomura decided a long skirt worn over pants would look better.
 The role was eventually passed to Selphie.
 Nomura was surprised when the writers cast her as a teacher, despite being around the same age as the rest of the group.

 Quistis also appears in World of Final Fantasy where she is voiced by Miyuki Sawashiro in Japanese and Kristina Pesic in English.